webmaxru/webmax.ru/blog/workbox-window.md

 ---
-title: 'Workbox 4: Implementing refresh-to-update-version flow using the workbox-window module'
+title: "Workbox 4: Implementing refresh-to-update-version flow using the workbox-window module"
-description: 'blog description'
+description: "Let’s explore this new module to check what will it take to build the well-known “refresh-to-update-version” technique — one of the UX best practice for PWA."
+date: Feb 28, 2019
 published: true
+image: workbox-window.png
 slugs:
-    - first
+  - workbox-window
 ---

 # Workbox 4: Implementing refresh-to-update-version flow using the workbox-window module

 The next major version of the very popular PWA helper library was just released.
 Workbox 4 brings [many interesting additions](https://github.com/GoogleChrome/workbox/releases/tag/v4.0.0) to the existing modules and only a [few minor breaking changes](https://developers.google.com/web/tools/workbox/guides/migrations/migrate-from-v3#breaking_changes).
-Also, it ships one totally new module called [*workbox-window](https://developers.google.com/web/tools/workbox/modules/workbox-window)*, to fulfil the need of developers in a simple and powerful way to register the service worker, to hook into its lifecycle, and to provide a bi-directional communication channel with the app.
-This is the first module of Workbox to be used in the *window context*, i.e. in our application’s (not service worker’s) code.
+Also, it ships one totally new module called [\*workbox-window](https://developers.google.com/web/tools/workbox/modules/workbox-window)*, to fulfil the need of developers in a simple and powerful way to register the service worker, to hook into its lifecycle, and to provide a bi-directional communication channel with the app.
+This is the first module of Workbox to be used in the *window context\*, i.e. in our application’s (not service worker’s) code.

 Let’s explore this new module to check what will it take to build the well-known “refresh-to-update-version” technique — one of the UX best practice for PWA.
 As we use this flow often while building our applications, and Workbox exposes the corresponding tooling now, we just need to find a simple and robust code to build that flow.
 This article is my try to find that code: minimal and stable.
 But first, what is this flow I’m talking about?